-Featuring many of the leading muscians in the valley, the MLW Benefit Concert will be held Sunday September 29, 2019 at 6pm to 10:30pm on the lovely new porch at the Shannon Door in Jackson.
-Proceeds fund the scholarship which benefits a graduating senior continuing their music education.
-Doors open at 5pm, general admission is $20, tickets are sold in advance and held as will call.
-Seating is limited so buy your tickets now.
+Featuring many of the leading musicians in the valley, the MLW Benefit Concert will be held Sunday June 14, 2020.
+All proceeds fund the scholarship which benefits a graduating senior continuing their music education.

 History of the MacKenzie, Lewis & White Scholarship and past receipients

 In 1976, Jim Myers and Gene Pelzar, co-owners of the Up Country Restaurant, traveled to Bermuda on the Bi-Centennial.
 There they came across a fun band that called themselves the ’MacKenzie, Lewis, & White Band.’
 Myers invited the group to the Mount Washington Valley, and in 1977 Peter Lewis, Rod MacKenzie, and Peter White arrived.
 And the rest, as they say, is history!

 Peter Lewis went back to his native Britain where he passed away far too young in 1986.
 That year Nancy Bartlett, Rod MacKenzie and Peter White decided to create a scholarship in his memory since Peter Lewis had a love of music, life, and kids.

 Rod MacKenzie and Peter White remained in the valley, familiar faces to many for good music and good fun.
 And every year the Peter Lewis Memorial Scholarship Concert was held to help send a Kennett Senior to college for music, whether it be applied music or music education.